 The Department of Health Care Administration offers a post-baccalaureate Certificate in Health Care Management that provides students with a foundation of knowledge necessary for a successful career in health care management.
 The core educational component comprises approximately 18-21 semester credit hours depending on prior academic preparation and student career goals.
 Students who have successfully completed the certificate program and wish to pursue a master’s degree in health care administration at TWU, may apply certificate semester credit hours toward their degree requirements.
 However all core course work for the M.H.A. master’s degree must be completed within a six-year period.
 This includes transfer credits as well as M.H.A. degree requirements.
 TWU certificate students who desire to pursue the M.H.A. degree must submit a separate application and apply as an M.H.A. degree seeking applicant.
-Only courses with a grade of ‘B’ or better will apply toward M.H.A. degree course requirements.
+No additional application documents are required.
+The GRE or GMAT exam is not required.
+Only courses with a grade of B or better will apply toward M.H.A. degree course requirements.
 The certificate in Health Care Management is not subject to accreditation by Commission on Accreditation of Healthcare Management Education (CAHME).

 For individuals seeking the license in long-term care administration, the TWU-HCA certificate course sequence has been approved as meeting the educational requirements of the Texas Department of Aging and Disability Services (DADS).
 Students interested in the long-term care license should take HCA 5723, Managing the Long-Term Care Setting, as an additional course.